SANAZDANESHVAR/cpnt262-a1/README.md

 ### [Mouse-Based-Parallax Sunset codepen link ] (https://codepen.io/quinlo/pen/XPVmVj)

 ### Attribiution
-code and assets which  are used belong to  Tony grim and Adam Quinlan
+Mouse-Based-Parallax Sunset is very interesting subject for me. code and assets which  are used belong to  Tony grim and Adam Quinlan